leonmavr/leonmavr/README.md

     </td>
     <td styrle="vertical-align: top;">
       Python pipeline to train your own head and hand classifier from depth camera (e.g. Kinect's) data.
 Training is implemented via random forests using my own simple feature extractor.
-Therefore it's lightweight and run on a CPU.
+Therefore it's lightweight and runs on a CPU.
 Includes a basic pre-trained classifier.
     </td>
   </tr>